The 4 Best Patient Check-In Software Solutions for 2026

 Pricing

-Medesk offers a free trial for 15 days.
+Medesk offers a permanent Free plan (available in every market) plus a 7-day trial of the Pro plan.
 Unlike user-based subscription plans, you pay for the number of appointments.
 This system is much more favourable, as most PMS consider even someone who has just registered on the platform and rarely logs in as a user.

 Discover more about the essential features of Medesk and claim your free access today!